web

 When will I know if my application has been successful?

-We will make every effort to notify applicants end of March.
+We will make every effort to notify applicants before the event.

 What can I use this money for?